TKone7/vanpi/README.md

  - flow Sensor-Dashboard, on the very top there are 4 text nodes displaying the temp sensors
  - flow Monit, again there are 4 nodes for the temp sensors and 1 gauge node for the CPU-temp
  - flow Config, at "system settings" 4 text nodes for the four temp sensors

+ ** On Raspberry Pi Zero W2**

+npm might not fully install all needed packages (you'll see it when Node-Red reports missing/unknown nodes)
+ - login via SSH, type "cd ~/.node-red" and then use "npm install --verbose".
+It'll take like... forever, basically.
+But it will finish!
+(Use verbose output to see whats going on)